 - Be frank with the student about the limits on your ability to help him or her.

-- If the student appears to be in imminent danger of hurting self or others, consult the University Counseling Services or the police immediately.
+- If the student appears to be in imminent danger of hurting self or others, consult the Counseling Services office or the police immediately.
 Do not promise to keep threats to self or others secret.

-How to Make a Counseling Center Referral
+How to make a Counseling Referral

 Presenting yourself as knowledgeable about campus services can ease a student's discomfort about seeking help.
 Here are some suggestions for emergency and non-emergency situations.